Mishkanian/Mapping_Earthquakes/README.md

 ### Popup Markers

 Clicking on an earthquake on the map will generate a popup marker that describes the magnitude and the location of the earthquake.
 All data appearing in these popups are from the U.S. [Geological Survey](https://www.usgs.gov/natural-hazards/earthquake-hazards/earthquakes), specifically the organization that tracks Earthquake Hazard data.
-The raw data is stored in JSON format.
+The data is stored in GeoJSON format.
 If you would like to see an example of the data, please [click here](https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/4.5_week.geojson).

 **Author: Michael Mishkanian**
 For all questions and inquiries, please contact me on [LinkedIn](https://www.linkedin.com/in/michaelmishkanian/).